 Battaglini Winery & Vineyard: $5 Buys You a Coupon for $5 Off a Wine Tasting for Two Plus 20% Off a Bottle of Wine, near Santa Rosa, check for availability

-Harvest Moon Estate And Winery: Save up to 40% off wine and cheese tasting plates for one, two or four people, near Santa Rosa, check for availability
+Harvest Moon Estate And Winery: Save on their wine and cheese tasting plates for one, two or four people, near Santa Rosa, check for availability

 *Note: Most deals last for 120 days after purchase, so make sure to check the exact terms before purchasing.